-The ultimate total fertility rates (TFRs) assumed for the 2023 Trustees Report are 2.2, 2.0, and 1.7 children per woman for the low-cost, intermediate, and high-cost alternatives, respectively.
-These are the same ultimate TFRs used in the 2022 Trustees Report.
+The ultimate total fertility rates (TFRs) assumed for the 2024 Trustees Report are 2.1, 1.9, and 1.6 children per woman for the low-cost, intermediate, and high-cost alternatives, respectively.
+These rates are 0.1 child per woman lower than the ultimate TFRs assumed in the 2023 Trustees Report.